Vikramadtya/Blog/blog-datastore/blogs/98efed8c-5dcf-4a0e-b708-3b9b6e6f3599/blog.md

-<html><head></head><body>As someone who's always been fascinated by the inner workings of algorithms, I know firsthand how challenging it can be to fully grasp sorting algorithms just by reading through lines of code.
-That’s why I created this <a href="https://viki-sort-visualizer.vercel.app/">Sorting Visualizer</a> to make learning these essential concepts more engaging, intuitive, and, most importantly, fun.
+As someone who's always been fascinated by the inner workings of algorithms, I know firsthand how challenging it can be to fully grasp sorting algorithms just by reading through lines of code.
+That’s why I created this <a href="https://viki-sort-visualizer.vercel.app/" >Sorting Visualizer</a> to make learning these essential concepts more engaging, intuitive, and, most importantly, fun.

 # Why I Built This Sorting Visualizer